jules2689/trudeau/docs/2020-04-21/trudeau.md

 **Prime Minister Trudeau**:

 This morning, I want to again extend My most sincere condolences to the friends and families of the victims of terrible Nova Scotia attacks.
-Since yesterday, I've had a chance to speak with constable chad Morrison the RCMP officer who was wounded as well as constable Heidi stevenson's family.
+Since yesterday, I've had a chance to speak with Constable Chad Morrison, the RCMP officer who was wounded as well as Constable Heidi Stevenson's family.
 On behalf of all Canadians, I thanked them for their service and their sacrifice.
 Yesterday, when I offered My sympathies to the RCMP officers who support me, I was amazed to see how many of them knew Heidi and had incredibly fond memories of her and worked with her on the musical ride.
 They remembered her as an extraordinary person and it really goes to show just how tightly knit not just the RCMP is as a force, but how close we are as a country.